hodefoting/gedl/README.md

 a custom human extendable text-file format is available for gedl, rewriting the UI in lua and calling it gcut is being considered.

+The low-resolution editing proxies gedl makes it possible to edit fullhd videos from SLRs on lightweight underpowered computers - rendering out full resolution video that these devices can just about play.

+gedl stores cached rendered frames as single jpgs or pngs, the names are the hash of input data and relevant filters and frame.
+As meta-data for each image file the corresponding PCM data is stored as meta-data.
+This reproducible cache per frame permits shared multi-process background rendering, making good use of multi-core machines.
+(It is possible some clever use of shell-scripts and rsync would be enough to be able to use a more powerful server for doing the rendering and transfering rendered frames back into cache.)

 The GEGL video from Libre Graphics Meeting 2016 in London, https://www.youtube.com/watch?v=GJJPgLGrSgc was made from raw footage using gedl, the default testproject of gedl which is in this repo as default.edl